-Unleash your inner Mozart and learn something new during lockdown.
-From Monday 25 January, three weeks of online music lessons will be released free of charge every weekday for children aged 7 to 14 years to watch on demand.
+From Monday 25 January, we released three weeks of online music lessons for free for children aged 7 to 14 years.
+All episodes are still available to watch on demand.

 Opera singers Sarah Parkin, Peter Martin, Maud Millar, John Lofthouse and Lara Rebekah Harvey, together with director Genevieve Raghu, have devised dynamic lessons for different age groups with fun singing exercises for the younger age groups and introductions to operatic music, terminology, stories and characters for older age groups.